Amid confusion, Congress scrambles for deal to avoid shutdown

 By Richard Cowan and Amanda Becker

-WASHINGTON (Reuters) - U.S. House Republicans said late on Thursday they had made progress toward passing a short-term extension of government funding to avert a politically embarrassing shutdown, after a day of tough negotiations and confusion when President Donald Trump offered mixed signals on the stopgap plan.
+WASHINGTON (Reuters) - Congressional Republicans struggled to line up support on Thursday for a short-term extension of government funding that would avert a politically embarrassing shutdown, after President Donald Trump offered mixed signals on the stopgap plan.

 Trump complicated the talks by saying a six-year extension of funding for the Children's Health Insurance Program (CHIP), a Democratic priority, should not be included.
 The White House later said the president fully backed the proposal pending in the House of Representatives, which includes the insurance plan.

+Republican Representative Mark Meadows, who heads the conservative House Freedom Caucus, told reporters he was in contact with Trump and that they were "trying to make progress so that we have enough votes" for House passage.

+But it was not known what possible changes to the bill were being weighed to win more late-hour support among the three-dozen Freedom Caucus members who have the power to potentially kill the bill.

-Given Democratic opposition and "no" votes expected from a few Republican senators as well, it was unclear on Thursday if Congress could head off a weekend shutdown of the federal government, which is operating on its third temporary funding extension since the 2018 fiscal year began on Oct.
+Given Democratic opposition as well, it was unclear on Thursday if Congress could head off a weekend shutdown of the federal government, which is operating on its third temporary funding extension since the 2018 fiscal year began on Oct.
 1.

 Negotiators have scrambled to reach a budget deal that would include Democratic efforts to protect young immigrants known as "Dreamers," who were brought to the country illegally as children, and satisfy conservatives who want to raise spending for the military.

+Republican House Speaker Paul Ryan and Republican Senate Majority Leader Mitch McConnell said they were optimistic the House later on Thursday would approve funding until Feb.
+16. A procedural House vote to approve the rules for debate passed 226-194.

-In the Senate, Republicans hold a mere 51-49 majority and most legislation, including spending bills or an immigration deal, requires 60 votes to pass the chamber.
+Getting it through the U.S. Senate could be an even tougher problem.
+Republicans hold a 51-49 majority there and most legislation, including spending bills or an immigration deal, requires 60 votes to pass the chamber.

 Republican Senator Lindsey Graham, who is involved in the immigration negotiations, and conservative colleague Mike Rounds have said they will not vote for a short-term funding bill.